 The view from the top is quite spectacular.
 To the south, almost the entire main crest of the Bear River Range is visible, from Mount Magog in Utah to Wilderness Peak in Idaho.
-Doubletop, also in Utah, appears to be the most prominent from this angle.
+Doubletop, also in Utah, appears to be the most prominent peak when viewed from this angle.
 To the north, all of the major Bear River Peaks in Idaho are visible, from Cub Peak and Saint Charles Mountain to Sherman Peak.

 The summit is just the high point of a forested and rocky ridge.
 It sits on the northern end of the ridge overlooking Snowslide Canyon and Saint Charles Canyon.
 Just to the west and immediately below the summit is a bowl shaped feature with grass, rocks, and ancient tress, where deer and other animals live.
 It is a beautiful and quiet place.
 You are almost guaranteed that you will see no one else here.

 2018 Update by Livingston Douglas

 North Ridge, Class 3

 Drive up St. Charles Canyon Road/FSR-412 from just N of St. Charles, ID on Highway 89.
 At the 8.0-mile point (just past the turnoff for Cloverleaf Campground and just before the turnoff for North Fork Campground), you will find a large parking area on the RHS of the road.
 If you reach the turnoff for the North Fork Campground, you’ve gone about 100 yards too far; turn around at the campground entrance and park along FSR-412.
-You can drive into North Fork Campground to reach the TH parking area but you must pay a $7 day use fee.
+You can drive into North Fork Campground to reach the trailhead parking area but you must pay a $7 day use fee.
 The elevation at the parking area along FSR-412 is 6,925 feet.